aayushdalal/Fanite/README.md

 ### Why this project exists

 ArXiv publishes ML papers faster than any human can read titles, let alone abstracts.
 A researcher trying to survey a subfield has three bad options: read abstracts in submission order, keyword-search and hope the authors used the same vocabulary, or fall behind.
 This project is an attempt to build the fourth option end-to-end and understand every layer of it — not just call an API, but own the embedding choice, the index structure, the summarization trade-offs, the keyword extraction quality, and the agent orchestration that ties it together.
-It is as much a documented engineering exercise as it is a working tool: the [Engineering Challenges](#-engineering-challenges) and [Lessons Learned](#-lessons-learned) sections are written to be read, not skipped.

 ---